JoeggiCH/PowerLogger/README.md

 * Third line: Bus voltage threshold, a float.
 DEFAULT : 0.0
 * Fourth line: load current threshold in mA, a float.
 DEFAULT : 20.0.

 The logger will log to the SD card, if the Bus voltage and the current are both above thresholds.
 Setting the current threshold to 0.0 means the logger will log irrespective of the current measured; same for the bus voltage threshold.
 Setting both threshholds to 0.0 means the logger will start logging after a short delay (see SwitchTime in the code; typically 2 secs) and it will continue until the Arduino is disconnected from power.
-As mentioned above, the risk of doing this is that SD card filesystem becomes inconsistent, i.e. unreadable.
+As mentioned above, the risk of doing this is that the SD card filesystem becomes inconsistent, i.e. unreadable.

 ## Connecting the Logger to Power